Postgraduate study

 We offer PhD students a supportive research environment in which you’ll find senior academics and research fellows working together on team-based projects.
 You are encouraged to contribute to GHPU’s ongoing projects.

-All postgraduates researching public health policy are encouraged to take part in seminars and to take advantage of training courses run at School, College and University level.
+All postgraduates researching public health policy are encouraged to take part in seminars and training courses run at School, College and University level.
+Your choice of courses will be tailored around your training needs in order to prepare you for later stages of your research.

 A UK 2:1 honours degree or its international equivalent, and a UK masters degree with an overall mark of 65% or its international equivalent.